Our Guide To Choosing The Best Kitchen Rugs

 When choosing the best rug for your kitchen, it’s important to pin down your current interior design style.
 If you have a rustic style kitchen, it would be better to opt for a kilim or vintage rug.
 But if you have a clean and crisp kitchen something more modern would work.

 This interior is embracing the rustic style of the room with the kitchen rug and it works beautifully.
-Use your kitchen rug similarly, to create separate spaces within the kitchen and to help complement your style.
+Use your kitchen rug similarly to create separate spaces within the kitchen and to help complement your style.

 A kitchen rug is one of the easiest ways to become creative in your interior.
 Kitchens are usually designed in reasonably simple colours and textures, so a rug can add an interesting level of depth.
-Opt for interesting textures and colours to give a pop of colour to your kitchen.
+Opt for different textures and colours to give a pop of colour to your kitchen.

 If you have more of an ornate kitchen, it may be better to opt for a simple block colour rug, or even a natural fibre rug in jute or bamboo in plainer colours.